Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Species That Are Not Represented in the Pet Trade

 Many of the above species are typically not owned as pets or are non-existent in the pet trade (rhinoceros, hippos, cape buffaloes, Komodo dragons).
 Elephants tend to be owned privately for exhibition purposes.
-Dwarf caimans are smaller crocodilians that are in the reptile trade and I believe pose no threat to public safety.
+Dwarf caimans are smaller crocodilians that are in the reptile trade, and I believe that they pose no threat to public safety.
 Other large crocodilians present more danger to the owner, but with a little research and experience, even this risk is not high.

 Restricted Snakes and Snakes That Are Permitted